DESTINATIONSIn French Polynesia

-French Polynesia is part of France's territory and is located on the middle of the South Pacific Ocean in between America and Australia.
+French Polynesia is located on the South Pacific Ocean in between America and Australia.

-There are 5 archipelagos in FP: Marquesas, Tuamotus, Australes, Gambier and Society.
+It has 5 archipelagos: Marquesas, Tuamotus, Australes, Gambier and Society.

 Tuamotu is really a special place on this Planet.
 This archipelago is the largest chain of atolls in the world, about the size of Western Europe.